webix-hub/docs/data/desktop/range_chart.md

 });
 ~~~

-The parameters of the configuration object are as follows:
+In general, all properties of a standard [chart](desktop/chart.md) can be used to configure RangeChart, e.g:

-- height - sets the height of the range chart
+- **height** - sets the height of the range chart
-- id - the id of the range chart
+- **id** - the id of the range chart
-- type -  sets the type of the chart
+- **type** -  sets the type of the chart
-- value - defines values for the vertical axis
+- **value** - defines values for the vertical axis
-- frameId - specifies a property in the data, that will be used for the frame
-- item - defines markers that present chart's data items
+- **item** - defines markers that present chart's data items
-- data - specifies the dataset that will be loaded to the range chart
+- **data** - specifies the dataset that will be loaded to the range chart

+and the only RangeChart-specific property:

+- **frameId** - specifies a property in the data item, that will be used for the frame (id by default).

 Setting Frame Range
 ----------------------

 The frame isn't set automatically and depends on data.
-So, it should be specified only after data are loaded to the range chart.
+So, it should be specified only after data are loaded to the RangeChart.

 For example, you can set the frame range in the api/link/ui.proto_ready_config.md handler.
 The frame is specified by the api/ui.rangechart_setframerange.md method.